rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 entire program, and each did a particular check of transformation.
 We are gradually replacing this pass-based code with an alternative setup based on on-demand **queries**.
-In the query-model, we work backwards, executing a *query* that expresses our ultimate goal (e.g., "compile this crate").
-This query in turn may make other queries (e.g., "get me a list of all modules in the crate").
+In the query-model, we work backwards, executing a *query* that expresses our ultimate goal (e.g. "compile this crate").
+This query in turn may make other queries (e.g. "get me a list of all modules in the crate").
 Those queries make other queries that ultimately bottom out in the base operations, like parsing the input, running the type-checker, and so forth.
 This on-demand model